brennonshanks/professional_website/content/post/henderson_inverse_theorem/index.md

 The Henderson Inverse Theorem is an important result on the relationship between the radial distribution function and pairwise additive potential in a statistical ensemble.
 This theorem is the basis for the structure-optimized potential refinement algorithm and provides a variational solution to the statistical mechanical inverse problem.

 We first need to establish the Gibbs and Gibbs-Bogoliubov inequalities for a quantum system.
-The Gibbs inequality is an important result about the information entropy of a system while the Gibbs-Bogoliubov inequality establish important relationships between the free energy and entropy in the canonical ensemble.
+The Gibbs inequality is an important result about the information entropy of a system while the Gibbs-Bogoliubov inequality establishes an important relationship between the free energy and entropy in the canonical ensemble.

 ## The Gibbs Inequality